FIDUCEO/Harmonisation/training/workshop_2019/README.md

     rm -rf ~/.anaconda_backup/

 and edit your `~/.profile` to remove the Anaconda directory from your `PATH` environment variable.

-#### Homebrew

-To uninstall Jupyter (and Python modules required by the interactive lecture) open a Terminal window and type

-    pip3 uninstall jupyter matplotlib numpy scipy

-To uninstall Python 3 type

-    brew uninstall python

-To uninstall homebrew itself type

-    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall)"

 ## How to get started on Windows

 ### Installing prerequisites

 To use the interactive lecture you need to have Python 3 and [Jupyter](https://jupyter.org) installed.
 If you do not have Python 3 or Jupyter installed, install it.
 The most simple way is to install [Anaconda](https://www.anaconda.com).
+Download the
-Download the Anaconda installer and follow the instructions on the Anaconda web site.
+Anaconda installer and follow the instructions on the Anaconda web site.

+In addition to python modules that come with Anaconda, cartopy and xarray must installed.
+To do this run the following in the command line:

+    conda install -c conda-forge cartopy
+    conda install xarray

 ### Opening the interactive lecture